Locally Divergent Orbits on Hilbert Modular Spaces: Concluding remarks

 \section{Concluding remarks}

-\textbf{1}.
-The elements $h_i$ in the formulation of the Theorem \ref{thm1} can be explicitly described in terms of $g$.
-Let us give an exemple of an orbit $D_I\pi(g), \ I = \{1,2\},$ such that the boundary of its closure consists of {\it four} different closed orbits.
+The elements $h_i$ in the formulation of Theorem \ref{thm1} can be explicitly described in terms of $g$.
+This becomes clear from the proof of this theorem in \S 4.1.
+Here we will give an example of an orbit $D_I\pi(g), \ I = \{1,2\},$ such that the boundary of its closure consists of {\it four} different closed orbits.

-For simplicity we will assume that $r = 2$.
-(The arguments are virtually the same if $r > 2$.)
-Choose $g_1 = \left(